GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

     False_statement
 ```

-Chaining `if` and `else` statement is possible in series of conditioning as follows:
+Chaining `if` and `else` statement is possible in a series of conditioning as follows:

 ```python
 if condition1: